tensorleap/leap-cli/pkg/tensorleapapi/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDownloadRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDownloadProjectRequest struct via the builder pattern

 Name | Type | Description  | Notes